ambursa-a/ambursa-a/README.md

 # faisal

-ml • systems • products
+**atoms • bits • motion**

-shipping end-to-end.
+shipping physical systems.

-chasing depth, not noise.
+grounded in physics, not hype.

 doing it for the love of the game.